eftersom/larafeed/README.md

 - Laravel >= 6.* (through to 9.*)
 ## Introduction

 Larafeed is an open source package for use within [Laravel](https://laravel.com) applications.
-This package focuses on allowing users to create an RSS feed loader within their application.
+This package focuses on allowing users to add an RSS feed reader to an existing Laravel application.
 Usable by multiple users within the same application.

 <p align="center">
   <kbd><img src="https://github.com/eftersom/larafeed/blob/main/public/images/larafeedpageexample.png"></kbd>